Securing your database connections is a critical aspect of application security, especially when your application deals with sensitive data.

 openssl x509 -in ~/Downloads/us-west-2-bundle.pem -text -noout | grep "Issuer:"

-If the result of each of these commands have Amazon Web Services, Inc., then the certificate is self-signed, confirming the need to explicitly trust it.
+If both commands show Amazon Web Services, Inc., then the certificate is self-signed, confirming the need to explicitly trust it.

 RUN apk add --no-cache ca-certificates